celo-org/docs/docs/network/node/forno.md

 :::tip

 Forno does not offer a terms of service and there are no guarantees about service uptime.
-For production applications, consider using [Figment Datahub](/developer/tools#figment-datahub) or [Quicknode](/developer/tools#quicknode).
+For production applications, consider using [Infura](https://www.infura.io/) or [Quicknode](/developer/tools#quicknode).

 :::